opreo/ternion-linux/README.md

 If you're using Fedora Atomic, you can generate an offline ISO image with the instructions available [here](https://blue-build.org/learn/universal-blue/#fresh-install-from-an-iso).

 Unfortunately, these ISOs can't be distributed on GitHub for free (due to their large sizes).
-As such, for public projects, something else has to be used for hosting.
+As such, for public projects, something else must be used for hosting.

 ## Verification